-To help you find the best ebike for hills, we have tried out a multitude of top models, preferring bicycles with top-notch electric motors with plenty of torque, so as to easily ascend hills.
+To help you find the best ebike for hills, we have researched a multitude of top models, preferring bicycles with top-notch electric motors with plenty of torque, so as to easily ascend hills.
 We were also impressed by high-grade gear shifting systems and ultra-safe brakes, which come in handy as you descend said hills or inclines.
 Browse through our list and find the best electric bike that you can use to easily navigate inclines.

 The best ebike for hills was easily the HalloMotor 5000W FC-1.
 This is the best e-bike for hilly commutes because it features an astounding 5000-watt electric motor that makes short work of even the steepest inclines, along with offering max speeds up to 55 miles per hour.
 We also loved the rear DNM Burner-RCP3 air suspension, which helped offer a smooth and bump-free ride.
 Keep reading to learn more about other great electric bikes available for purchase.

 WHY WE LIKE IT: Fantastic choice for hilly commutes, with an ultra-powerful 5000w electric motor that can ascend to speeds up to 55 MPH and an air suspension system to ensure a smooth ride.

 - Battery takes around six to seven hours to reach max charge

 - Rear-hub motor design may not suit all consumers